Chapter 30

-By Dan Hultquist
+By Dan Hultquist · Understanding Reverse, updated annually

+Dan originally authored this book out of frustration.
+He needed to address the persistent issue that reverse mortgages are not well understood.
 Since then, Understanding Reverse has been updated annually to address the most common reverse mortgage questions in the general order in which they are asked.

 Dan has written in short, focused chapters that are easy to read and understand.

-What follows is Chapter 30 that covers how a Line of Credit GROWS with a reverse mortgage.
+What follows is Chapter 30, which covers how a Line of Credit grows with a reverse mortgage.
+You can listen to Dan read this chapter using the audio player.

-How does the line of credit GROW?
+How Does the Line of Credit GROW?

 The line of credit is a compelling argument as to why qualified homeowners should consider a reverse mortgage.
 LOC growth means these pledged funds will not only be liquid and secure, they can also grow to be much larger over time.